 A quorum for a thesis proposal seminar consists of at least 2n+1 tenured or tenure track faculty members, where n is the size of the student's Advisory Committee.
-One attending faculty member who is not on the student's Advisory Committee is the Chair for the seminar.
+At least four of these must be faculty with primary appointments at Heinz.
+One attending tenured or tenure track faculty member who is not on the student's Advisory Committee is the Chair for the seminar.
 The student is responsible for finding a faculty member to serve as Chair.
 The Chair conducts the seminar, insuring that time limits are kept and that questioning is orderly.
 Under special circumstances faculty other than tenured or tenure track can be allowed.
 To waive this requirement, submit a petition to the director, prior to the proposal or defense, explaining why this faculty member should be part of your quorum.
 See the program coordinator for an updated list of eligible faculty.

-It is acceptable for faculty members who cannot be present to participate via teleconferencing, (telephone, Skype) although no more than two of the minimum faculty members required for a quorum may participate in this way.
+It is acceptable for faculty members who cannot be present to participate remotely if the presentation is in-person, although no more than two of the minimum faculty members required for a quorum may participate in this way.

 The formal presentation of the thesis proposal is limited to 45 minutes, with only clarifying questions permitted during the presentation.
 The Chair of the session is the judge of whether a question is clarifying.
 The formal presentation is followed by up to 45 minutes of questions, comments, and suggestions by attending faculty and students.
 At the close of the open presentation, the attending faculty (including those participating remotely) are asked to remain for a discussion and evaluation of the presentation.